alexander2001i/alexander2001i/README.md

 I'm a currently working as React Native developer at day and .Net Core enthusiast at night.
 I also love building eye-candy user interfaces with React backed by GraphQL APIs.

 - 🔭 I’m currently working at [LimeChain](http://limechain.tech/)
-- 💬 Ask me about anything on your mine
 - 📫 How to reach me: [alexander2001ivanov@gmail.com](mailto:alexander2001ivanov@gmail.com?subject=Hello)
-- ⚡ Fun fact: I am apple fanboy 🍏